-San Antonio, Texas, is the eighth largest city in the USA, but it is not a stereotypical big city.
-Crime, although present, is not as serious an issue as in most large metropolitan areas.
+San Antonio, Texas, is the seventh largest city in the USA, the second largest in Texas, with a population of about 1.527 million people.
+But it is not stereotypical of a big city.
 There is a strong feeling of heritage and a very rich culture here, the result of an interesting, colorful history and a certain mystique just beyond the realm of words.
 The city is built over an enormous, multi-chambered cavernous lake, referred to as the Edwards Aquifer, and I theorize that its presence beneath us plays a significant role in the quality of our lives here.
 In early days, another name for San Antonio was San Fernando de Bejar, but colonist from the United States, mistaking the Spanish "j" for an "x", corrupted Bejar into Bexar (pronounced "bear").
 We are located in the center of Bexar County, a roughly pentagonal hub to all the surrounding county layouts.
-Bexar resides on the border of Texas Hill Country and the thorn brush territory of the Gulf Coastal Plain, seated within a geographic depression resembling a large, flat bottomed bowl, 701 feet above sea level at its lowest point.
+Bexar County is the 17th largest county in the U.S. and resides on the border of Texas Hill Country and the thorn brush territory of the Gulf Coastal Plain, seated within a geographic depression resembling a large, flat bottomed bowl, 701 feet above sea level at its lowest point.
 This geography serves to shield the city from the majority of severe weather occurrences which pass through the immediate region, but it also shields us from much of the general precipitation that the hill country enjoys.
 At 140 miles inland from the Gulf of Mexico, hurricanes are not a great threat.
-Home to the NBA world champions of 1999, 2003, 2005 and 2007 the San Antonio Spurs, the city covers 430 square miles with a population of 1,192,300 according to 2000 Census.
-We rank towards the bottom of cost-of-living indexes, there is no state income tax, and the local tax rate sits at 7.875%.
+San Antonio's cost of living is about 8% lower than the national average, but salaries in San Antonio tend to be lower as well.

 Originally called Yanaguana by the Papaya Indians, meaning "clear water," or "refreshing waters," the San Antonio River was "discovered" by Spanish explorers and missionaries on June 13, 1691, and was named for the Feast Day of Saint Anthony.
 The first Spanish Garrison was established in 1718, when Father Antonio Olivares founded the Mission San Antonio de Valero.
 This became a way station between missions in East Texas and Mexico.
 In early 1803, La Segunda Compa–’a Volante de San Carlos de Parras (Alamo de Parras), a company of one hundred Spanish Colonial mounted lancers, arrived in Texas to bolster the existing San Antonio garrison.
 During the following 32 years, they settled and integrated into the community, eventually serving roles in both the Mexican War for Independence and the Texas Revolution.
 Their legacy was to give their name to the mission San Antonio de Valero, and it is through their association that it came to be known as the Alamo.